dev-kiri/Naver-Cafe-Manager/README.md

 ## Naver-Cafe-Manager
-Either writing comments or deleting aricles is avaliable.
+Either writing comments or deleting articles is avaliable.
 For Rhino js

 Tested on KakaoTalk Bot.